hashicorp/design-system/website/docs/components/form/super-select/partials/code/component-api.md

 ## Component API

-Super Select consists of two main components, `SuperSelect::Single` and `SuperSelect::Multiple`.
+Super Select consists of two main components, `Form::SuperSelect::Single` and `Form::SuperSelect::Multiple`.

 Each of these main components have two different variants with their own APIs: